-Podiatrists are foot and leg specialists in Singapore that are professionally trained to treat lower limb conditions.
+Podiatrists are foot and leg specialists in Singapore that are professionally trained to manage lower limb conditions.
 They do so in ways such as:

-- Using non-invasive medical technologies such as shockwave therapy to provide pain relief and promote tissue healing.
+- Using non-invasive and specialised technologies such as shockwave therapy to provide pain relief and promote tissue healing.

 - Offering advice on switching to more supportive brands of slippers in relation to your foot type and biomechanics.

 - Provide additional support for foot problems with the addition of custom orthotics to suitable footwear.

 As individuals age, the onset of osteoporosis (deterioration of bone tissue) leads to weakened and brittle bones.
 Coupled with weakened muscles and reduced reaction time, walking gait and balance can become impaired.
 Even a simple fall can lead to a serious bone fracture or head injury, causing the individual to become immobilised for a prolonged period.
 This thereby reduces their quality of life and increases their morbidity and mortality rate.

 The growth plates in a child’s feet do not close until the teenage years, and continuous slipper wearing before this age can cause the feet to become deformed before they have finished developing due to the lack of proper support and pressures exerted by the design of the slipper.
 Examples of such deformities include musculoskeletal abnormalities and a drastic change in gait.

 Sports shoes are the ideal type of footwear for children.
 These shoes help lessen the shock from ground impact and reduce biomechanical stress during motion, which are optimal for promoting healthy growth and development.

 Diabetic individuals with neuropathy face a higher risk of injury due to their lack of sensation and impaired balance.
 Any open wound injuries can be life-threatening if infection sets in and leads to extensive tissue death (gangrene) or sepsis.